Press release issued: 14 November 2012

-The Olympics were a huge success this year in part due to the stunning Olympic Park.
-One of the team behind the UK's largest ever man-made wildflower meadows will be in Bristol tomorrow [Thursday 15 November] to talk about the processes leading up to those magical few weeks this summer.
+Professor Nigel Dunnett, one of the team behind the UK's largest ever man-made wildflower meadows at the Olympic Park, will be in Bristol tomorrow [Thursday 15 November] to talk about the processes leading up to those magical few weeks this summer.

 Nigel is Professor of Planting Design and Vegetation Technology and Director of the Green Roof Centre at the University of Sheffield and manages research programmes in sustainable landscape planting and green roof development.
 He is active in design and consultancy, and writes widely for horticultural and gardening publications.